AnyFetch/anyfetch-file-hydrater.js/README.md

 hydrationServer.listen(8000);
 ```

-Now you're all done!
+You're all set!
 Your server is running on port 8000.
-Access `/hydrate` with a standard AnyFetch POST request, and start hydrating your file.
+Access `/hydrate` with a standard AnyFetch `POST` request to start hydrating your file.

 ```
-POST <your_url>/hydrate
+POST <your_hydrater_server_url>/hydrate
     file_path: <url-file-to-hydrate>
     callback: <url-to-ping>
     document: {base document}
 ```

-> In some cases, you may want to override the lib and send the result yourself.
-To do so, you can use `cb.callbackUrl` to send datas back to the client, and then call `cb()` without any error or document to finalize hydration, clean the file and start another task.
+> In some cases, you may want to bypass the lib and send the result yourself.
+To do so, you can use `cb.callbackUrl` to send data back to the client, and then call `cb()` *without any error or document*.
+This will finalize hydration, clean the file and start the next task.

 ### Optional parameters
 `createServer()` takes an object hash for argument. `hydrater_function` is mandatory, optional values includes:

-* `concurrency`, max number of simultaneous calls to your hydrater function (default: 1)
+* `concurrency`: max number of simultaneous calls to your hydrater function (default: 1)
-* `logger` function to use for logging error and success.
-Will get notified with strings when a task is started or ended.
+* `logger`: function to use for logging error and success.
+It will get called with strings when a task is started or ended.
 When an error occured, you'll get the path of the file, and the err as second argument).

 Errors
 ------